-Taiwanese exports subject to the measures ceased in 2015 just prior to the imposition of measures.
-Taiwanese exports subject to these measures re-entered the market in 2017, however, volumes from these exporters have been minimal since 2018.
-The Commission also notes that volumes from Taiwanese exporters subject to these measures following the inquiry period remains minimal.
+Taiwanese exporters subject to measures ceased exporting in 2015, just prior to the imposition of measures.
+Those Taiwanese exporters recommenced exporting in 2017, however, at minimal volumes since 2018.
+Volumes from Taiwanese exporters subject to these measures following the inquiry period remains minimal.

-The Commission's analysis of exporters' volumes is at Confidential Attachment 3 of this report.
+The Commission's analysis of exporters' volumes is at Confidential Attachment 6 of this report.